Documentation / Plugins

 break;

-The HTML plugin will automatically pickup data sent with the types of *.run and *.pageSummary.
-All these needs to have the URL so that it can be mapped to the right place.
+The HTML plugin will automatically pick up data sent with the types of *.run and *.pageSummary.
+All these need to have the URL so that the data can be mapped to the right place.

 A message can look like this (the HTML plugin will pickup messages sent by combining the id + type):